Table of Contents

 Session

-Automatically close a session when it ends
+After a session ends

 "Undo" can revive a session that has been closed for up to X seconds